The Te Rito Toi Mission

 Darren Powell is a Senior Lecturer in the School of Curriculum and Pedagogy in the Faculty of Education and Social Work.
 Darren’s previous career was as a primary and intermediate school teacher.
 Over an eleven year period he taught students across all year levels (Year One – Eight) in schools in Auckland, Glasgow, London and Nottingham.
 Based on his work with children, Darren developed an interest in children’s experiences of health and physical education and conducted research that explored children’s understanding of concepts such as ‘health’, ‘fitness’ and ‘fatness’.
 Darren is also a recent recipient of a Royal Society Te Apārangi Marsden Fund Fast-Start Grant and is conducting a research project about the impact of marketing health to children in New Zealand.

-Briar O’Connor currently studies at the School of Counselling, Human Services and Social Work, University of Auckland.
+Briar O’Connor completed her PhD at the School of Counselling, Human Services and Social Work, University of Auckland in 2021.
 Briar does research in Community Empowerment, Teacher Education, and Primary Education.
 Her PhD is a case study of how child protection policies become implemented, embedded and integrated (Normalization Process Theory) in a school.

 Logo Designs – Nikora Ngaropo, Motion and Design https://www.nnmd.co/